North West Cambridgeshire (UK Parliament constituency): Boundaries and boundary changes

-The constituency was formed for the 1997 general election from northern, rural parts of the county constituency of Huntingdon, including Ramsey, and parts of the Borough Constituency of Peterborough, comprising residential areas to the south of the River Nene (wards of Fletton, Orton Longueville, Orton Waterville and Stanground).
 Following their review of parliamentary representation in Cambridgeshire in 2005, the Boundary Commission for England made minor alterations to the existing constituencies to deal with population changes, including a small further gain from Huntingdon.
 There were also marginal changes to take account of the redistribution of City of Peterborough wards.
 These changes increased the electorate from 69,082 to 73,648.
 On the enumeration date of 17 February 2000, the electoral quota for England was 69,934 voters per constituency.